logzio/logz-docs/_source/user-guide/cloud-siem/create-jira-ticket-alert.md

   - nshishkin
 ---

-You can configure the notification endpoint to create a JIRA ticket in your preferred board, every time there is a new altert.
+You can configure the notification endpoint to create a JIRA ticket in your preferred board, every time there is a new alert.

 ### Pre-requisites